DTan13/blog.dtan13.tech/content/posts/markdown/exploring-markdown-syntax.md

   enable: false
 lightgallery: false
 ---
-This post is for exploring markdown syntax, built-in and extended shortcodes of LoveIt theme
+This post is for exploring markdown syntax, built-in and extended shortcodes of **LoveIt** theme.
 <!--more-->
 ---